 It’s that time of year again.
-If you’re one of the roughly 50 million Americans enrolled in Medicare, get ready for some year-end shopping.
-Medicare open enrollment for Medicare Advantage and Medicare prescription drug coverage runs from October 15th until December 7th, and presents a great opportunity for seniors to manage their health care costs for the coming year.
+If you’re one of the roughly 60 million Americans enrolled in Medicare, get ready for some year-end shopping.
+Medicare’s annual open enrollment period runs from October 15th until December 7th and presents seniors with a great opportunity to manage their health care costs for the coming year.

 Part 4: Effective Claiming Strategies

 Social Security benefits serve as a foundation that many Americans will rely heavily on in retirement.
 Program benefits provide one-third of total income for the elderly population and more than half of the income for a staggering 48% of those over age 65.

 Spend an hour in your local library reviewing digitized newspapers from recent decades and the conspicuous dearth of articles focusing on retirement planning may seem odd.
 Our focus on retirement planning is a relatively recent development and the Retirement Income Planner is a job that did not exist just a few decades ago.